Prayushstha/Inventory-Manager/readme.md

 ## Prerequisites

-Make sure you have the following installed before running Stockwise:
+Make sure you have the following installed before running Inventory Manager:

 | Tool | Version | Link |
 |------|---------|------|